Donosti Cup - San Sebastián, Spain

 The Donosti Cup is Spain’s and one of Europe’s most important youth football tournaments.
 It takes place every year, in the second week of July, in the idyllic city of San Sebastián, incorporating both boys and girls football, from age 10 up to 19, including numerous teams from the USA, and various professional European sides.
 The likes of Atletico Madrid and Reading FC have participated in recent editions.

-One of Tournaments Abroad‘s first partners (we’ve been working together for the past 10 years), it will celebrate its 28th edition in 2019.
+One of Referee Abroad‘s first partners (we’ve been working together for the past 10 years), it will celebrate its 29th edition in 2020.

 Finals are played in the splendid stadium of the renowned Spanish outfit Real Sociedad providing referees with fitting finale to this tournament.

-Since 2016 the Donosti Cup is a tournament belonging to the network of the “TA Referee Academy“.
+Since 2016 the Donosti Cup is a tournament belonging to the network of the “RA Referee Academy“.
 Referees selected for this innovative “refereeing” development project, and their coaches, will also attend the tournament.

 Referees will be assigned matches by the Academy representative at the tournament and will be expected to referee 4-5 matches per day, as referee or assistant referee (each match is 25-35 minutes per half).

-All Tournaments Abroad referees and staff members will be accommodated in a luxury university residence not far from the city centre of San Sebastian.
+All Referee Abroad referees and staff members will be accommodated in a university residence not far from the city centre of San Sebastian.

 Referees will share twin rooms.
-The complex, named Olarain, also has a gym, many common areas and a meeting room available for “TA Referee Academy” activities 24/7 during the tournament.
+The complex, named Manuel Agud, also has many common areas and a meeting room available for “RA Referee Academy” activities 24/7 during the tournament.

 San Sebastian, Spain.
 It’s said that nothing is impossible.
 This is wrong.
 It’s impossible to lay eyes on San Sebastián (Basque: Donostia) and not fall madly in love.
 This stunning city is everything that grimy Bilbao is not: cool, svelte and flirtatious by night, charming and well mannered by day.
 Best of all is the summer fun on the beach.
 For it’s setting, form and attitude, Playa de la Concha is the equal of any city beach in Europe.
 Then there’s Playa de Gros (also known as Playa de la Zurriola), with its surfers and sultry beach goers.
 As the sun falls on another sweltering summer’s day, you’ll sit back with a drink and an artistic pintxo and realise that, yes, you too are in love with sexy San Sebastián.